fbpx

 Cubaris Isopods are a type of exotic pet that belongs to the suborder Oniscidea, commonly known aswoodlice“.
 The word “Cubaris” refers to the genus of this particular species of isopods.

-With the exception of Cubaris murina and Nesodillo arcangelii, most of the isopods of this species are commonly referred to as Cubaris sp. with the common name in apostrophes.
+Except for Cubaris murina and Nesodillo arcangelii, most of the isopods of this species are commonly referred to as Cubaris sp. with the common name in apostrophes.

 I guess the variations of mutations within Cubaris sp. are happening faster than science can decide on names for these amazing creatures.